Meet the Macintosh!

 who say they only use email and internet should jettison everything

-Microsoft.
-Export your docs, photos, addresses, emails and bookmarks to
+photos, addresses, emails and bookmarks to

-everything else behind.
+than you may think).
 There are plenty of apps available for

 Macintosh to replace whatever software you might currently use, many of